kent2017/Code-Storage/README.md

 If you delete things without sending Issues, you will be sanctioned.

-For files related to `Collaboration` work, please place them in the Collaboration branch.
+For files related to collaborative problem solving, please place them in the `Collaboration` branch.

 It is strictly forbidden to directly apply this library code in open competitions.